zer0cache/matic-docs/docs/pos/heimdall/modules/checkpoint.md

 ### MsgCheckpoint

-`MsgCheckpoint` handles checkpoint verification on Heimdall. **Only this message uses RLP encoding to since it needs to be verified on Ethereum chain.**
+`MsgCheckpoint` handles checkpoint verification on Heimdall.
+Only this message uses RLP encoding as it needs to be verified on Ethereum chain.

 ```go
 // MsgCheckpoint represents checkpoint transaction